 If I had any impact on the resource allocation, I would advocate for testing the product with the actual users to validate if our new flows are intuitive and discoverable.
 The design decisions were based on the SME's input, who validated which solution will be the most successful.

 This is one of my favorite projects that I've gotten to work on, as Jeep is such an iconic brand with exciting traditions.
-As it’s an already existing app with over 22k monthly users with an average rating of 4.8 and an established base of users, it was a pleasure to help improve the experience for so many people in terms of enjoyability, cohesiveness, and information layout.
+This project reflects my approach to product design: focusing on user behavior, system thinking, and experiences that evolve with continued use.
+It was a pleasure to help improve the experience for so many people in terms of enjoyability, cohesiveness, and information layout.